antublue/test-engine/README.md

 ## Goals

-The Test Engine is designed specifically for integration testing.
+The Test Engine is designed specifically for parameterized integration testing.

 ## Non-Goals